Ahmed Ezz (actor): Stage acting

-and it's prequel follow-up "Haddy Valentine” which debuted as a special live event series for Saudi Arabia in 2023.
+and its prequel follow-up "Haddy Valentine” which debuted as a special live event series for Saudi Arabia in 2023.

 Personal life

 As a child, Ezz was an avid swimmer and played competitive table tennis in Cairo.
 He always took an interest in acting since starring in a school play at age 8.
 Ezz majored in English at the Faculty of Arts later exploring his passion for the craft as a student at the prestigious Actors Studio.
-Ezz supported his early acting career as a professional model appearing in large brand campaigns and worked in the tourism industry before his career launch in Enas El-Degheidy's "Night Talk" in 2002 opposite glamour icon Youssra.
+Ezz supported his early acting career as a professional model appearing in large brand campaigns and working in the tourism industry before his career launch in Enas El-Degheidy's "Night Talk" in 2002 opposite glamour icon Youssra.
 Ezz was briefly married to Egyptian singer Angham before the marriage was annulled in 2012.